department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/Martinsburg-Staff-Moderated/Research-Plan.md

 Feedback should be anonymous.
 Do not collect names or other identifiable information.

 Preferred Collection Method
-- The staff can utilize an online form tool hosted through Optimal Workshop (example link coming soon).
+- The staff can utilize their computer to access an online form tool hosted through Optimal Workshop (example link coming soon).
+Will check with each pilot site to make sure they can access the online form from a VA computer.

-Backup Collection Method
+Backup Collection Method (in case Optimal Workshop link isn't accessible)
 - If for some reason the form tool is not approved or unaccessible, the backup method would be an interactive PDF, such as this [interactive PDF](https://github.com/department-of-veterans-affairs/va.gov-team/files/6850668/MVP.PilotEvaluation-Feedback.pdf) to capture the feedback from the patient.
 Staff fills out the documentation.
 - Corey Parker will periodically message the MVP site to gather the feedback documents.
 - If staff would prefer another document type or process to gather feedback, message Kristen.Mcconnell@va.gov with details.